arunkumaralagesan/spotify-clone/README.md

   3. Includes spotify Authentication and fall back to our site.

 ## Note
- UI can be experienced, songs and playlist switches can't be made.
+ UI can be experienced.
+Songs can be played and playlist switches can be made (If logged in with premium account).

 ## Available Scripts